Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The best weather in La Jolla is during summer, but beaches can get crowded!

-La Jolla, being a beach town, is best enjoyed under the summer sunshine and warm weather.
+La Jolla is one of San Diego’s beach towns and best enjoyed under the summer sunshine.
 The ocean stays pretty cold, even into the summer, so you will get the most out of the water-based activities when it’s warm.

-La Jolla truly warms up with predictably warm temperatures later into the Summer months, so visiting in July, August, and September is recommendable.
-Read more about the best time to visit San Diego.
+The town has predictably warm temperatures later in the summer months.
+Visiting in July, August, and September is ideal (and they’re also some of the best months to visit San Diego).

 View of people during fall season in the La Jolla beach

-After Labor Day, La Jolla’s beaches get significantly less crowded (see previous image) and weather remains great through September.
+After Labor Day, La Jolla’s beaches get significantly less crowded (see previous photo), and the weather remains great through September

 Practice Ocean Safety